 There are some thoughts, feelings, perspectives which simply cannot be understood without experiencing them ourselves first hand.
-While we can empathize, imagine, visualize or be moved by another’s experience, there’s an altering of self that happens at a different level when it’s US in it.
+While we can empathize, imagine, visualize or be moved by hearing someone else's experience, there’s an altering of self that happens at a different level when it’s us in it, really getting it.

 We call them life experiences.

-Transformative moments = where something shifts in such a way that we define things, view the world and understand ourselves differently from there forward.
+Transformative moments = where something shifts in such a way that we suddenly view the world, define things, and understand ourselves differently from that moment forward...

 Experiencing true love.

-Standing in a place where millions of people were killed, and feeling the remains.
+Standing in a place where atrocity happened, and feeling the energy of it, still there.